minprog/programmeren-1/problems/cs50/scratch/scratch.md

 - [Intersection](https://scratch.mit.edu/projects/75390754/), a game
 - [Oscartime](https://scratch.mit.edu/projects/277537196/), a game

-Stuck for ideas?
-Here are some of your [predecessors' projects](https://scratch.mit.edu/studios/4248580/).
-But try to think of an idea on your own, and then set out to implement it.
-However, don't try to implement the entirety of your project all at once: pluck off one piece at a time.
-In other words, take baby steps: write a bit of code (i.e., drag and drop a few puzzle pieces), test, write a bit more, test, and so forth.
-And select **File > Save Now** every few minutes so that you don't lose any work!
+## Getting unstuck

 If, along the way, you find it too difficult to implement some feature, try not to fret; alter your design or work around the problem.
 If you set out to implement an idea that you find fun, odds are you won't find it too hard to satisfy the above requirements.

+One strategy to try is taking baby steps: write a bit of code (i.e., drag and drop a few puzzle pieces), test, write a bit more, test, and so forth.
+It should help you find your focus.
+Oh, and select **File > Save Now** every few minutes so that you don't lose any work!

+> If getting unstuck by yourself doesn't quite work out, feel free to ask for help!
+When you ask for help, it doesn't have to be about a specific technical problem.
+Getting lost in what you want to make is something that happens to the best of us!
+So it's fine to say "I need help getting unstuck."
+Try it.

 Alright, off you go.
 Make us proud!

 ## How to Submit